Honoring Lives, Celebrating Life

 Marathon Partner hotels offer special rates for Marathon participants.
 For the list of participating hotels, click here.

 All the proceeds from the Memorial Marathon go to support the Oklahoma City National Memorial & Museum.
-You can find even more information on the Memorial Marathon page.
+You can find more information on the Memorial Marathon event guide.